Liturgical and Music Ministries

-We welcome all students with a love for creating music.
-If you are a singer, instrumentalist, handbell ringer or visual artist, we invite you to enliven the experience of worship on campus by sharing your special gift at the regular weekend liturgies and at special events throughout the year.
+LAG welcomes all students with a love for creating music.
+If you are a singer, instrumentalist, handbell ringer or visual artist, we invite you to share your special gift at the regular weekend liturgies and at special events throughout the year.

-Through weekly meetings which include singing and playing through the music and praying together, the Liturgy Arts Group prepares for the upcoming Sunday Liturgy and for the special celebrations such as Mass of the Holy Spirit, Parents' Weekend, Baccalaureate and other special events.
+Through weekly meetings – which include singing and playing through the music, as well as praying together – the Liturgy Arts Group prepares for the upcoming Sunday liturgy and for special celebrations such as Mass of the Holy Spirit, Parents' Weekend, Baccalaureate Mass, and other events.
 View the LAG event calendar here.
 Contact Meyer Chambers to get involved!